 (Publish to save your settings)

 View your post or page and test your script.
-The code should have been added to your content where you have specified …
+The script should display in your content …

 (Content with script added)

-While you are logged into your admin, an ‘Edit Snippet’ button should display near where your code snippet has been inserted.
-This allows you to make updates to code “on the fly” (this is useful if you need to change form elements, image sizes, etc.)
+While you are logged into your admin, an ‘Edit Snippet’ button should display next to where your code snippet has been inserted.
+This lets you update code “on the fly” (this is useful if you need to change code parameters, image sizes, etc.)

-To update your script, click the Edit Snippet button …
+To edit your script, click the Edit Snippet button …

-You will be taken to the Edit HTML Snippet screen.
-Make your changes and update.
-All pages and posts will be automatically updated …
+The Edit HTML Snippet screen will open in your web browser.
+Make the changes to the script and resave.
+All pages and posts will automatically update …

 (Update and republish your code to make global changes)

 Tip #1: With EmbedIt Pro, you can export your snippets (and import these into other WordPress sites) using the Tools > Export function …

 (Export your Snippets to other sites)